Common Things to Expect When Visiting Malaysia (Travel)

 Petronas Tower

-Petronas Twin Towers was the tallest building in Asia when it was built in 1998.
-Petronas Tower is owned by Petroliam Nasional Company and so where its building name came from.
-Like it has been discussed earlier, Malaysia is rich in petroleum.
+The iconic Petronas Twin Towers was the tallest building in Asia when it was built in 1998.
+Owned by Petroliam Nasional Company, the towers symbolize Malaysia’s progress and growing wealth.

 Weather in Malaysia